Lockon2000/Configs/Bash/README.md

-Don't forget to convert the Line Endings to Unix-Style before you copy them to a Unix-Like
+- Don't forget to convert the Line Endings to Unix-Style before you copy them to a Unix-Like system.